 #5: Don’t Cut Corners

-Other than that, stick to that plan!
+Other than that, stick to that plan.

-Most of all, enjoy this journey!
-You will be putting in a lot of time and effort and will see that it’s definitely worth it in the end.
+Most of all, enjoy this journey.
+You will be putting in a lot of time and effort, and will see that it’s definitely worth it in the end.

-If you are not a runner, yet an active person, you will take 6 months at the least, and for someone who doesn’t run, it could take up to a year or a year and a half to train for a marathon correctly.
+- For entirely new runners, it could take up to a year or a year and a half to train for the marathon distance correctly.